jimhigson/oboe.js-dissertation/main/main.md

 Despite REST adopting the mechanisms and semantics of HTTP, whereas documents received over the web are often interpreted in a streaming fashion, to date REST resources are not commonly examined in this way.
-For most practical cases where we wish to be increase the speed of a system there is no reasonable distinction between acting *earlier* and being *quicker*.
+For most practical cases where we wish to increase the speed of a system there is no reasonable distinction between acting *earlier* and being *quicker*.
 In the interest of creating efficient software we should use data at the first possible opportunity: examining content